Sections of this article.

 The same revolution is seen in the visual arts at around the same time with abstract art (such as the Rothko, above), which is the same conceptual leap forward, of transcending the focus on symbols.

-It can also be seen in the transition from fine jewelry (which is very much focused on simple, perfect shapes) to art jewelry which often uses the fractal complexity of rough, broken surfaces and non-symbolized organic forms:
+It can also be seen in the transition from fine jewellery (which is very much focused on simple, symbolic, perfect shapes) to art jewellery which often uses the fractal complexity of rough, broken surfaces and realistic rather than symbolized organic forms:

-The world of horology is on the verge of the same revolution . . . it looks to me that it was inevitable that art jewelry watches would develop.
+The world of horology is on the verge of the same revolution . . . it looks to me that it was inevitable that art jewellery watches would develop at some point.

 Early watches were advertised by their mechanical properties, such as accurate movements or 14k gold.
-Now, some watches are being described as if they embody the concepts of art jewelry, such as being created by an individual, focusing on exploration and abstract concepts, which relates in interesting ways to the fascinating question: “are watches art?“.
-More on the relationship between art jewelry and watchmaking, here.
+Now, some watches are being described as if they embody the concepts of art jewellery, such as being created by an individual and focusing on exploration and abstract concepts, which relates in interesting ways to the fascinating question: “are watches art?“.
+More on the relationship between art jewellery and watchmaking, here.

-Watches based on what could be called conceptual art jewelry, are what UnconstrainedTime, as a brand, create, and we are, arguably, the first brand to be doing so . . .
+Watches based on what could be called conceptual art jewellery, are what UnconstrainedTime, as a brand, create, and we are, arguably, the first brand to be doing so . . .

 UnconstrainedTime: Why We’re a Revolutionary Microbrand

-Even with some of the most visually stunning recent watches, like the Devon Tread 1 and the Urwerk UR-210 mentioned above, the majority of the visual influence are still obviously mechanical design and/or fine jewelry, even though they are pushing the boundaries of those spaces.
+Even with some of the most visually stunning recent watches, like the Devon Tread 1 mentioned above and the Urwerk UR-210, the majority of the visual influence are still obviously mechanical design and/or fine jewellery, even though they are pushing the boundaries of those spaces.

 There are a few watches with some degree of art-jewelry influence.

-UnconstrainedTime is, arguably, the first watch microbrand based on conceptual-art-jewelry concepts.
-Reasons for this definition include our use of non-symbolized organic forms, rough, grainy textures such as blackened silver and unpolished 3D printed metal, and how little influence our watches have from fine jewelry and watch design history (partly due to my background in fine arts and contemporary music, rather than watchmaking).
+UnconstrainedTime is, arguably, the first watch microbrand firmly based on conceptual-art-jewellery concepts.
+Reasons for this definition include our use of non-symbolized organic forms, rough, grainy textures such as blackened silver and unpolished 3D printed metal, and how little influence our watches have from fine jewellery and watch design history (partly due to my background in fine arts and contemporary music rather than watchmaking).

 You can see this for yourself in our watches: